Identification of Novel Frameshift Variant in PUS1Gene by Whole Exome Sequencing

 Introduction

 Myopathy, lactic acidosis, and sideroblastic anemia (MLASA) is a mitochondrial respiratory chain disorder (MRCD) associated with mutations in PUS1, YARS2, and MTATP6.
 Exercise intolerance, muscle weakness, Micrognathia, Hypotonia, High arc palate, and Distichiasis, bone marrow, and skeletal muscle and bone are frequent symptoms of this disease.
 Delayed puberty, Glaucoma, Intellectual disability, and Microcephaly are among the less frequent ones [1].
 MLASA1 (600462# OMIM) is associated with mutations in PUS1 gene, and MLASA2 (613561#OMIM) and MLASA3 (500011#OMIM) are respectively associated with mutations in the YARS2 gene (NM_001040436.2) at 12p11.21 and MTATP6 [2].
 PUS1 encodes the nuclear pseudouridine synthase 1, which pseudouridinylates tRNA.
 Pseudouridine in tRNAs is involved in stopping codon suppression, translational specificity, and recoding efficiency [3].
 Mutation in this gene could confront patients lacking pseudouridine in their tRNAs.
 Pseudo uridine affects the structure of tRNAs by affecting base- stacking in the anticodon loop.
 When it manifests in stems or the anticodon, it strengthens base-pairing.
 The stabilized conformation of the anticodon stem-loop could help to keep correct anticodon-codon pairings during translation.
-This stability increases translational accuracy by decreasing the rate of peptide bond formation and also lets incorrect codon-anticodon pairs have more times to be rejected [6] Table3. displays all the presented variants of PUS1 in HGMD.
-Mutation c.365delG is a likely pathogenic, homozygous variant with an autosomal recessive inheritance pattern located at chromosome 12 exon 3. (p.S123Qfs*12).
+This stability improves translation accuracy by slowing down the rate of peptide bond formation, allowing incorrect codon-anticodon pairs to be discarded more frequently.[6]
+Table 3 shows all variants of PUS1 presented in HGMD.
+Mutation c.365de. is a likely pathogenic, homozygous variant with an autosomal recessive inheritance pattern located at chromosome 12 exon 3. (p.S123Qfs*12).
 This variant is a novel mutation that has not been reported to the HGMD, gnomAD, and clinVar databases.
 This study reports a novel mutation in PUS1, found by whole exome sequencing and convinced by PCR and sanger sequencing, and discusses the relation of this mutation with MLASA type1 (600462# OMIM) based on clinical reports and analyses.

 Methods